 The microcavity consists of two mirrors closely spaced together so that the distance between them is comparable to the light wavelength.
-To realise the high reflectivity and avoid the absorbance of the metallic mirrors, the distributed Bragg reflectors (DBRs) are used to build a microcavity [15].
-The DBR is a composite structure constructed from the alternating layers of two semiconductor materials with refractive indices n_1 and n_2 (see Figure 2-1(a)).
-The optical thickness of each layer is chosen to be the quarter of the desired wavelength λ_0 of light to be reflected from the mirror.
-As a result of the multiple reflections from each layer and the destructive interference of these waves, the DBR structure reflects the light in the finite rarge of incoming light wavelength (DBR photonic stop-band).
+To realise the high reflectivity and avoid the absorbance of the metallic mirrors, the distributed Bragg reflectors (DBRs) are used to build a microcavity [13].
+The DBR is a composite structure constructed from the alternating layers of two semiconductor materials with refractive indices $n_1$ and $n_2$ (see Figure 2-1(a)).
+The optical thickness of each layer is chosen to be the quarter of the desired wavelength $\lambda_0$ of light to be reflected from the mirror.
+As a result of the multiple reflections from each layer and the destructive interference of incident light, the DBR structure provides the maximum amount of reflection for the defined part of the spectrum (DBR photonic stop-band).
 The typical DBR reflectivity spectrum is presented in Figure 2-1(b).
-Notably, the reflectivity of the structure in the stop-band could reach anazingly high values of more than 99.9%.
-The width of the stop-band is defined by the difference of layers refractive indices.
-The reflectivity R of the structure is usually calculated by the Transfer Matrix method [50], but the middle of the stop-band can be approximated by where N is the number of pairs of low and high refractive index layers in the DBR.
+Notably, the reflectivity of the structure in the stop-band could reach high values of more than 99.9%.
+The width of the stop-band is defined by the layers' refractive indices.
+The reflectivity R of the structure is usually calculated by the Transfer Matrix method [49], but the middle of the stop-band can be approximated by where N is the number of pairs of low and high refractive index layers in the DBR.